cbirdferrer/collatrix/README.md

 2. Each measurement receives its own column.
 Rows are simply left blank for images that do not contain a measurement.

-3. Naming recommendations: Create simple labels for measurements to reduce chances of mistyping a label while measuring (i.e. consider using "TL" for total length).
+3. Naming recommendations: Create simple labels for measurements in MorphoMetriX to reduce chances of mistyping a label while measuring (i.e. consider using "TL" for total length).
 If you want body volume to be calculated the name of the length measurement **cannot** contain a dash (-) (i.e.use "total length" or "TL" instead of "total-length").

 4. The output file from CollatriX is linked by the "Image ID" input in MorphoMetriX, so it is ok to use the same image to generate multiple csv outputs as long as the image ID is unique or the output csv file is unique.